A Simple and Fast Algorithm for L1-norm Kernel PCA: Related Work

 Maximizing variance with respect to the $L_1$-norm, which we refer to as $L_1$-norm PCA, is studied in \cite{markopoulos2014optimal,mccoy2011two,Park2015,nie2011robust}.
 Our work also considers this formulation rather than the previous two since it has a favorable structure in that an optimal solution can be represented as a linear combination of data vectors with a weight of $-1$ or $1$. $L_1$-norm PCA is shown to be NP-hard in \cite{markopoulos2014optimal} and \cite{mccoy2011two}.
 Nevertheless, an algorithm finding a global optimal solution is proposed in \cite{markopoulos2014optimal}.
 Utilizing the auxiliary-unit-vector technique \cite{karystinos2010efficient}, it computes a global optimal solution with complexity $\mathcal{O}(n^{pr+p-1})$ where $n$ is the number of observations, $r$ is the rank of the data matrix, and $p$ is the desired number of principal components.
 Assuming $r$ and $p$ are fixed, the runtime of this algorithm is polynomial in $n$.
 However, if $n,p,r$ are large, it can be computationally prohibitive.
-Instead of finding a global optimal solution which is intractable for general problems, our work focuses on developing an efficient algorithm finding a local optimal solution for $L_1$-norm kernel PCA.
+Instead of finding a global optimal solution which is intractable in general, our work focuses on developing an efficient algorithm finding a local optimal solution for $L_1$-norm kernel PCA.

 Recognizing the hardness of $L_1$-norm PCA, an approximation algorithm is presented in \cite{mccoy2011two} based on the known Nesterov's theorem \cite{nesterov1998semidefinite}.
-In this work, $L_1$-norm PCA is relaxed to a semi-definite programming (SDP) problem and alternatively the SDP relaxation is considered.
-After solving the relaxed problem, it generates a random vector and uses a randomized rounding to produce a feasible solution.
+In this work, $L_1$-norm PCA is relaxed to a semi-definite programming (SDP) problem and alternatively, the SDP relaxation is considered.
+After solving the relaxed problem, it generates a random vector and uses randomized rounding to produce a feasible solution.
 This randomized algorithm is a $\sqrt{2/\pi}$-approximate algorithm in expectation.
-To achieve this approximation guarantee with high probability, it performs multiple times of randomized roundings and takes the one having the best objective value.
-Instead of providing an approximation guarantee by solving a relaxed problem, our work directly considers the $L_1$-norm kernel PCA problem, and develops an efficient algorithm finding a local optimal solution.
+To achieve this approximation ratio with high probability, it performs randomized rounding multiple times and takes the one having the best objective value.
+Rather than providing an approximation guarantee by solving a relaxed problem, our work directly considers the kernel version of $L_1$-norm PCA and develops an efficient algorithm finding a local optimal solution.